robertwenner/comics/doc/outputs.md

 </p>
 ```

-you'll get a tag cloud with links in different font sizes.
+you'll get a tag cloud with more often used links in larger font and less often
+used tags in smaller font.